Antebellum

 Be that as it may, I’m keeping the detailed history and location to myself for now.
 There’s still a slight hope something might survive.

 What I will say is that this property is very old, with original settlement of it being in the late 1700’s.
-Before the Civil War it was also a working plantation with a slave population.
+Before the Civil War it was also a working farm with a slave population.
 Those slaves built the main house.
 Some of those slaves may be buried on the land as well but searches haven’t been able to locate their graves thus far.
 Several attempts have been made through the years to have the property added to the National Register of Historic Places but for some reason, they have never succeeded.
 As things are, this site is endangered, and despite parts of it being over 200 years old, it may not last much longer.

 I hope to possibly find my way back to this place again soon to check one or two more places in the overgrowth where graves might be, but the massive size of the property and it’s current inaccessibility might make that difficult.